WHAT IS A ROUTINE TRAFFIC STOP IN VIRGINIA

-Use your parking brake, turn off the radio, turn on your overhead light and keep your hands on your steering wheel to indicate to the officer that you are not planning to reach for a weapon.
+Use your parking brake, turn off the radio, turn on your overhead light (if it is dark), and keep your hands on your steering wheel to indicate to the officer that you are not planning to reach for a weapon.

-The officer will approach your vehicle’s driver-side window and will likely ask for your driver’s license and vehicle registration.
+Do you have to roll your window down for police?
+You should.
+The officer will approach your window and will likely ask for your driver’s license and vehicle registration.

-If he asks you “Do you know why I pulled you over?”, even if you think you know, answer, “no.”
+If he asks, “Do you know why I pulled you over?”, even if you think you know, answer, “No.”

 Otherwise, if you affirmatively answer this question, you’ve admitted guilt which will be used against you if you later try to challenge the ticket in court.

 The officer has the authority to question you about the facts associated with the violation they think has occurred.
 This might include asking you to sit in their police car for questioning.

 Questions typically include where you are coming from, where you are traveling to, and why you are traveling.
 They may also question any passengers in the vehicle to verify the answers you’ve provided.

 A computer check will likely be conducted of you, your passengers, and your vehicle to make sure the vehicle isn’t stolen and to determine if there are any outstanding warrants for you or those who you are traveling with.

 If, during the traffic stop, the officer has a reasonable suspicion that other criminal activity is present, such as someone driving under the influence (DUI), the transportation of illegal drugs, or other illegal activities, the police officer has the authority to ask additional questions about this suspected activity.